Yendis99/UCDavisCyberSec/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the public network.
-- The load balancer is closed to the flow of inbound traffice unleess a pathway is explicitly opened by an network security group.
-The load balancer also dissalows known malicious IP addresses.
+- The load balancer is closed to the flow of inbound traffic unless a pathway is explicitly opened by an network security group.
+The load balancer also disalows known malicious IP addresses.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
-- Filebeat monitors logs, manages log locations, and can forwarding logs to applications like eleasticsearh and logstash for examination.
+- Filebeat monitors logs, manages log locations, and can forward logs to applications like elasticsearh and logstash for examination.
 - Metricbeat collects and logs metrics and statistics for analysis

 The configuration details of each machine may be found below.